dnsimple/dnsimple-java/README.md

 ## Requirements

-This library is tested with Java 6 and later.
+This library is tested with Java 11.

 You must also have an activated DNSimple account to access the DNSimple API.